 Chaplains provide a full range of support services from the birth of a child to terminal illness and death.
 They conduct initial visits, pre-surgery visits, crisis calls, sacramental ministry, routine visits and referral visits, codes and traumas.
 Other services include Advance Directives, Grief Support Groups and presentations in the community.
 Pastoral Care coordinates efforts with area clergy and makes contacts when members of their faith are admitted.

 Holy Communion is celebrated daily for Catholic patients through the generous services of volunteer Eucharistic Ministers from various parishes in the area.
 If a patient of another denomination would like to receive Communion, Pastoral Care can assist the patient in contacting their minister or a Protestant Chaplain can administer Communion.
-The department prays daily for the entire hospital and prayers are read in the mornings and evenings over the P.A. system.

 Mercy’s chapel is on the first floor of the hospital, near the entrance to our ICU.
 It is open and available for patients and visitors of all faiths to come and seek spiritual comfort and guidance.
 Mass is normally celebrated at noon on Mondays and Fridays.

 8 a.m. – 4:30 p.m., Monday – Friday

 Staff Chaplains: To reach an on-call chaplain at any other time, ask your nurse.

 6:30 a.m. – 8 p.m., Monday – Friday

 9:30 a.m. – 6 p.m., Saturday and Sunday